-In this still young 21st century we find ourselves in a fix – also in terms of ideology.
+In the first decades of the 21st century we find ourselves in an ideological fix.
 Our discourse is determined by two great systems of faith, or better: fetish systems, which at first glance seem to complement each other.
 The first system is market liberalism, the belief in the beneficial power of individual consumer decisions, in the sanctity of private property, in the reprehensibility of state intervention and collective mandates.
 The second is digitalization, a technologically driven change in the spheres of production, administration and reproduction that has largely occupied and thus blocked all visions and hopes of progress over the past 30 years.

 The Market Fetish